Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ## Editing

-To edit an existing record, click the entryâ€™s **Name** in the list.
+To edit an existing record, click the entry's **Name** in the list.
 The interface switches to edit mode, displaying the existing data for modification.
 Click **Save** to confirm changes or **Cancel** to discard them.

 ![Editing Business Directory Entry](../Images/BusinessDirectoryEdit.png "Editing Business Directory Entry")